What Filter Is Used In the HVAC System?

 When it comes to your air conditioning filter replacements for your HVAC system, the choice of filters plays a critical role in maintaining indoor air quality and system efficiency.
 There are several types of filters commonly used in HVAC systems, each offering different levels of filtration and benefits.
 The most prevalent types include fiberglass filters, pleated filters, washable filters, and high-efficiency particulate air (HEPA) filters.
 Let’s break down what each type offers.

 Electrostatic filters are another option to consider.
-These filters capture airborne pollutants through electrically charged plates or grids.
+These air conditioning filters capture airborne pollutants through electrically charged plates or grids.
 One of their key benefits is their reusability, as they can be washed and reused, making them ideal for environments with high levels of pollutants or for individuals with allergies.
 However, there are considerations to keep in mind, such as their potential for ozone production and the need for professional installation.

 Fiberglass filters are the most basic and cost-effective option.
 They are made from layers of fiberglass fibers and are designed to protect the HVAC system from larger dust particles, but they do not excel at improving indoor air quality.